Sep 30 - Oct 7

 Bainbridge Island is home to a large and diverse community of visual artists, writers, performing artists and craftspeople.
 Our goal is to give visibility to our local artist community and help to provide opportunities for artists to prosper.

 Bainbridge features a First Friday Art Walk, which brings our community together on a monthly basis to celebrate the arts.
 On a twice yearly basis, Bainbridge features an island-wide Studio Tour, a self-guided art show in which art aficionados can visit artist studios, meet the artists and directly purchase artwork.
+Once a year, the annual Bainbridge Quilt Festival takes place at the Winslow Green.
 We have a large community of makers.

 With our large community of musicians, an array of stellar classical and jazz performances can be found at First Sunday Concerts hosted at the Waterfront Park Community Center, at the Bainbridge Apothecary and Tea Shop, Winslow on the Green, and outside Blackbird Bakery, just to name a few.

 Our district also features a weekly Farmer’s Market, performing arts center, movie theaters, restaurants, bars, ice-cream shops, award-winning coffee shops, a community center in the “glow” consisting of artisans and makers (Bainbridge Artisans Resource Network – BARN) and so much more.